esimmons1/ASCIICylinder/README.md

 How to run it:
 -----------------------------------------------
 Open `index.html` in any modern web browser, or visit the website: https://esimmons1.github.io/ASCIICylinder.
-No installation or dependencies needed—everything runs in browser.
+No installation or dependencies needed.
+Everything runs in browser.

 ---